comchangs/docker-hue/README.md

     docker pull comchangs/hue:[hue-release]

-For example, if you want Apache Hue release 3.11 you can pull the image with:
+For example, if you want latest version you can pull the image with:

-    docker pull comchangs/hue:3.11
+    docker pull comchangs/latest

 Run with Docker Compose: